statichunt/statichunt/content/ssg/nuxtjs.md

 ---
 title: Nuxtjs
 page_title:
-meta_title: Nuxtjs Themes | A Curated Directory Of Free Nuxtjs Themes
+meta_title: Top Nuxtjs Themes and Templates In 2023 | Statichunt
-description: "A curated directory of best free Nuxtjs themes created by independent web designers & developers that are open source, MIT licensed & available for free to download."
+description: "Explore a wide range of Nuxt.js themes and templates for your next web development project.
+Designed for optimal performance and ease of use."
 icon: /images/icons/nuxt.svg
 website: https://nuxtjs.org
 github_path: nuxt/nuxt.js